AI for smarter public investment and asset governance

 Global PIM Knowledge

-pim-pam.netCountry PIM Policy Profile Repository
+Search the global PIM corpus pim-ai-global.vercel.appCountry PIM Policy Profile Repository

 Global Public Investment Management (PIM) Policies AI Repository provides a systematic online resource for the comparative review of de jure institutional contexts, as well as online decision support for core and climate-informed project preparation, resourcing, and delivery.
 The PIM Policies repository is a dynamic resource designed to capture all relevant national and, as pertinent, sub-national PIM policy guidelines.

-pim-policyrepository4.vercel.appPublic Investment Project Appraisal Reference Database
+Browse country policy profiles pim-policy-profiles-ai.vercel.appPublic Investment Project Appraisal Reference Database

 The Geospatial Planning and Budgeting (GPB) Cost-Benefit Analysis (CBA) tool helps in evaluating the financial and economic feasibility of your public investment project.
 The Global Public Investment Project Appraisal Reference Database compiles a set of open-access reference projects.
 These serve to provide a comparative, interoperable data standard for project feasibility appraisals, including risk assessments of potential cost and time overruns, as well as the ability to monetize socio-economic benefits.